Agent policies from higher-order causal functions: Conclusion

 \section{Conclusion}

-The correspondence established in this article shows that deterministic agents in artificial intelligence and one‑input process functions in the foundations of physics are mathematically equivalent.
-Our main result proves a bijection between equivalence classes of finite‑memory POMDP agents and one‑input process functions: combining an agent’s policy and memory update yields a $1$-input process function, whilst every such process function decomposes uniquely back into a policy and update.
-Two agents are behaviorally indistinguishable precisely when they induce the same process function.
+The correspondence established in this article shows that deterministic agents in artificial intelligence (up-to behavioural equivalence) and one‑input process functions in the foundations of physics are mathematically equivalent.
+In other words, two agents are behaviourally indistinguishable precisely when they induce the same process function.
 This correspondence comes with a duality of interpretations: in physics $w$ is viewed as the spacetime environment into which local operations are inserted, whereas in artificial intelligence $w$ encodes the agent’s decision‑making procedure and the inserted map corresponds to the environment.
-Furthermore, we discovered that multi-input process functions yeild legitimate assignments to observation‑independent decision problems.

 Regarding future work, with the connection made, precise methods developed for higher‑order causality could now be transported to decision‑making problems.
-First, is the question of whether there exist practical already known observation independent decentralised-POMDPs \cite{OliehoekAmato2016DecPOMDP}, in which general process function strategies out perform traditional definite ordered ones, or if it might be possible to build toy examples with indefinite order advantage from well-known causal games such as \textit{guess your neighbors input} \cite{Baumeler_2016}.
-Furthermore, it is unclear at this stage how efficiently indefinite causal order strategies can be constructed, via a suitable generalization from policy iteration to process-function iteration.
+First, is the question of whether there exist practical already known observation-independent decentralised-POMDPs \cite{OliehoekAmato2016decPOMDP}, in which general multi-input process function strategies outperform traditional definite-ordered ones.
+Furthermore, it is unclear at this stage how efficiently indefinite causal order strategies can be constructed or learned, via for instance a suitable generalization of policy iteration to process-function iteration.
+Natural open questions in this direction regard the computational complexity of finding the optimal agent-state policies for different $\textit{types}$ of POMDPs.

+Furthermore, it is natural to wonder whether types can be endowed with the connectives of a spatio-temporal logic, such as BV-logic \cite{Guglielmi_2007}, (noting that stochastic and quantum higher-order processes form BV-categories \cite{simmons2022higherordercausaltheoriesmodels}), possibly allowing for the purely logical/compositional representation of communication (and constrained communication) within decentralised multi-agent systems \cite{OliehoekAmato2016decPOMDP}.